Paço de São Cristóvão: Background

-In the 16th and 17th centuries, the area where the Palace is currently located, was part of a Jesuit farm in the outskirts of Rio de Janeiro.
+In the 16th and 17th centuries, the area where the palace is located was part of a Jesuit farm in the outskirts of Rio de Janeiro.
 With the expulsion of the Order in 1759, the property was dismembered and passed into private ownership.

-In the early 19th century, the area known as Quinta da Boa Vista (Good View Estate), because could be seen from there the Tijuca Forest, the Corcovado Hill and the Cajú Beach, belonged to the Portuguese-Lebanese slave merchant, Elie Antun Lubbus, (Elias Antônio Lopes in Portuguese language), who had erected, around 1803, a manor house on top of a hill, from which one had a good view of the Guanabara Bay – which gave rise to the current name of region.
-When the Portuguese court was transferred to Brazil, in 1808, Elias António Lopes donated his farm to the prince regent John VI.
-John VI appreciated the gift and stayed for long periods in the manor house.
-Before belonging to the monarchy, the residence had nothing special.
-It was just one of many colonial-style mansions scattered throughout the country.
-With the arrival of John VI to Brazil, who had left Lisbon fleeing Napoleon in 1808, countless houses in Rio were expropriated to house the Portuguese of the royal entourage.
-Before his Quinta da Boa Vista was confiscated, the merchant Elias Antônio Lopes hastened to donate it to the king.
-In thanks for his mime, João VI granted Lopes titles of nobility and a fat indemnity.
-The mansion underwent countless renovations over the decades.
-An imposing masonry and cast iron gate was set there.
-It was built a side tower in Moorish style.
-There was a semicircular staircase to enter the residence on the second floor.
-Later, another tower rose, at the opposite end, in neoclassical style.
-The ladder was destroyed, and the entrance turned to the first floor.
-The third floor was built.
-The Moorish tower was rebuilt, which became also neoclassical.
-The purpose of the changes was to leave the Palace of São Cristóvão to the height of the power of the Brazilian Empire.
-In 1847, Parliament approved a government bill that would allocate 240 contos de reis to the completion of the reforms.
-The works seemed to have no end.
+In the early 19th century, the area became known as the Quinta da Boa Vista (Estate with a Beautiful View), because the Tijuca Forest, Corcovado, and Cajú beach could be seen from it; it belonged to a Portuguese-Lebanese slave merchant, Elie Antun Lubbus, (Elias Antônio Lopes in Portuguese), who erected, around 1803, a hilltop manor house from which one could see Guanabara Bay.
+When the Portuguese court was transferred to Brazil, in 1808, Lopes donated his farm to the prince regent, João VI.
+João VI appreciated the gift and stayed for long periods in the manor house.
+Before belonging to the monarchy, the residence was just one of many colonial-style mansions scattered throughout the country.
+With the arrival of João VI to Brazil, who had left Lisbon fleeing Napoleon in 1808, countless houses in Rio were expropriated to house the royal entourage.
+Lopes preempted that fate for the Quinta da Boa Vista, and in return, João VI granted Lopes titles of nobility and a fat indemnity.
+The mansion underwent many renovations over the decades, including the addition of an imposing masonry and cast-iron gate, the erection of a Moorish style side tower, construction of a semicircular staircase to the second floor residence, and, later, a second tower in the neoclassical style.
+A third floor was added, and the Moorish tower rebuilt in neoclassical style.
+All of the changes left the Palace of São Cristóvão appropriate to the power of the Brazilian Empire at its height.
+In 1847, Parliament approved a government bill that would allocate 240 contos de reis to complete the seemingly endless reforms.
 For Senator Clemente Pereira (PA), Pedro II had to leave Sao Cristóvão, Pereira's proposal was approved, but the government did not even design a new imperial palace.